zzhenglab/ai4chem/book/_build/html/_sources/lecture-05.md

 Discuss with your neighbor: which collumn(s) can be target **y**?

-which are regression tasks and which are classification tasks?
+Which are regression tasks and which are classification tasks?
 ```